Journal homepageBar

 The referee web page

-The pending preprints in the referee pages are divided into sections displayed like an index:
+The pending preprints in the referee pages are divided according to their status:

-The report must be prepared in a separate file (TeX/LaTeX, MS Word), according to the guidelines in how to write the report and then should be pasted into the appropriate form (clicking the "send report" tool on your pages) and finally uploded (button "send report").
-Please remember not to sign the report: the editor-in-charge will know your identity from the system.
-A standard, editable message addressed to the editor is also available on your referee pages after you click the "send report" button.
-You can edit this message.
+The report must be prepared in a separate file (TeX/LaTeX, MS Word), according to the guidelines in how to write the report, saved in your computer and its content should be pasted into the appropriate form (clicking the "send report" tool on your pages) and finally uploded (button "send report" again).
+Please remember not to sign the report.
+A standard, editable message addressed to the editor is also available on your referee pages after clicking the "send report" button.

 Furthermore, in the top part of the page there are two navigation bars.
-The top one provides access to the tool for modifying your personal data and to these instructions.
+The top one provides access to the tool for modifying your personal data and to these help pages.

 The bottom one leads to all archived contributions, under the tag "my reviews".